Chapter 1: Just Today

 Hearing his footsteps, his little girl made a quick effort to wipe her face clean of what were obviously tears.

-"Hey," he said, voice nonchalant despite his already burning curiosity.
-"You had me worried there."
+"Hey," he greeted, voice nonchalant despite his already burning curiosity.

 Misaki kept staring at her feet, hugging two arms around her legs, not moving an inch even when her father took the spot next to her.